maciakl/InstantWebsite/readme.markdown

     bower install

-This will download all the static assets (Twitter Bootrstrap and jQuery scripts) into a `components` directory.
+This will download all the static assets (Twitter Bootrstrap and jQuery scripts) into a `web/components/` directory.
 When done you should see a file structure like this:

     .
+    ├── .bowerrc
     ├── component.json
+    ├── .gitignore
+    ├── grunt.js
+    ├── package.json
+    ├── readme.markdown
+    └── web
         ├── components
         │   ├── bootstrap
         │   │   ├── component.json
         │   │   ├── css
         │   │   │   ├── bootstrap.css
         │   │   │   ├── bootstrap.min.css
         │   │   │   ├── bootstrap-responsive.css
         │   │   │   └── bootstrap-responsive.min.css
         │   │   ├── img
         │   │   │   ├── glyphicons-halflings.png
         │   │   │   └── glyphicons-halflings-white.png
         │   │   └── js
         │   │       ├── bootstrap.js
         │   │       └── bootstrap.min.js
         │   └── jquery
         │       ├── component.json
         │       ├── composer.json
         │       ├── jquery.js
         │       └── jquery.min.js
-    ├── grunt.js
-    ├── index.html
-    ├── package.json
-    └── readme.markdown
+        └── index.html

-You can treat the `components` directory as static assets and just deploy it with your site.
+You can treat the `web/components/` directory as static assets and just deploy it with your site.

 Development Aids
 ---